StefanoVianello/StefanoVianello.github.io/_pages/about.md

 </div>
 /-->

 My PhD was in biotechnology and bioengineering, and also focused on endoderm developmental biology, but in the context of the mammalian embryo.
-I have expertise in stem cell biology, mouse developmental biology, and endoderm developmental biology.
+I therefore also have expertise in stem cell biology, mouse developmental biology, and endoderm developmental biology.
 I have also experience in synthetic embryology and bioengineering.
 I am an advocate for intersectional open science, preprints, equitable publishing, and knowledge equity.
 Aside from my work, I am interested in data communication and visual storytelling in developmental biology.

  <span style="color:Silver">*I am a signatory of [DORA](https://sfdora.org/read/),  and a member of the International Union of Scientists Against Militarism and the Destructive Use of Science and Technology.
 I am currently also a member of the Taiwanese Society of Developmental Biology and of the Philippine Society for Developmental Biology* </span>